ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports-deploy-day2ops.md

 # Ports that are used for deployment and Day 2 operations
 {: #vmwaresol_ports-deploy-day2ops}

 The following table provides information about the ports for deployment and Day 2 operations.
+For more information about the ports that are used by the add-on services, see [Ports for services](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-services).

 Review the following information about the ports described in the [table](#vmwaresol_ports-deploy-day2ops-table):

 * Windows® Active Directory™ has two options: single Windows Virtual Service Instance (VSI) and two HA dedicated Windows Server virtual machines (VMs).
 For single Windows VSI, the VSI is in the primary subnet.
-For Windows server VMs, the VSIs are in the infrastructure VMs subnet.
+For Windows server VMs, the VSIs are in the [infrastructure VMs](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-vlans-subnets) subnet.
 * {{site.data.keyword.cloud}} infrastructure services network subnets vary from data center to data center.
-For more information, see [{{site.data.keyword.cloud_notm}} IP ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges#ibm-cloud-ip-ranges).
+For more information, see [{{site.data.keyword.cloud_notm}} IP ranges](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges).
 * Some Windows resources in your environment might use classic infrastructure services in Dallas.
 * {{site.data.keyword.cloud_notm}} endpoint service network includes 166.8.0.0/14.
 * IBM CloudBuilder and IBM CloudDriver are ephemeral VSIs that are deployed by {{site.data.keyword.cloud_notm}} automation to configure your instance.
-While the CloudDriver is being bootstrapped it uses an ephemeral primary IP address.
+While the CloudDriver is being bootstrapped, it uses an ephemeral primary IP address.
 However, after bootstrapping it uses a predictable portable IP address that you can find listed on your instance details page.
 * Infrastructure VMs refer to the private portable subnet allocated for use by vCenter, NSX manager, the cloud driver
 * Depending on your mode of deployment, your Windows Active Directory domain controllers can be VSIs on a primary subnet, or VMs on a portable subnet.